How can you find the underreported news stories that matter to you, and turn your responses into action?

 Join the Pulitzer Center Education team on Tuesday, November 10, 2020 from 4:00-5:00 pm EST for an interactive workshop that explores this question and prepares participants in grades K-12 to enter the Center's fall writing contest, Local Letters for Global Change (deadline: November 13).
 Find complete contest guidelines here and click here to see last year's winners!

-In this interactive workshop, participants will learn to identify and summarize news stories they care about, make local connections to global issues, and identify potential solutions in their own communities.
-Students will then explore how they can structure persuasive letters to their representatives that argue the importance of and a suggested action on a global issue they explored using Pulitzer Center reporting.
+In this interactive session, participants will explore a workshop that teaches students to identify and summarize news stories they care about, make local connections to global issues, and identify potential solutions in their own communities.
+Students will use these skills to write persuasive letters to their representatives.

 If you have any questions, or if you would like to schedule a workshop for your students at a different time, please contact Education Manager Hannah Berk at [email protected].